CavaleriDK/ai-linter/docs/STYLE-GUIDELINES.md

   - The first public method appears at the top, and its own private methods appear below it before the next public method
   - Unless a private method is used by multiple other methods, then it must appear only under the first public method using it
 - Private methods must use a hash `#` prefix
+- Always use the static class `Logger` instead of console.*

 ### Security & Best Practices
 - Never commit sensitive information (API keys, passwords, tokens)